 Most of the data we collect and hold about you is for the purpose of providing you with insurance.
 We also use data to make Brolly’s products and services better, and to help us advertise Brolly.
+We do not actively share or sell your data to 3rd parties or advertisers.

 To provide you with insurance